rust-lang/regex/README.md

 While the first interpretation is pretty unambiguous, the second one remains nebulous.
-While nebulous, it guides this crate's architecture and the sorts of the trade offs it makes.
+While nebulous, it guides this crate's architecture and the sorts of the trade-offs it makes.
 For example, here are some general architectural statements that follow as a result of the goal to be "fast":

 * When given the choice between faster regex searches and faster _Rust compile